kyleratti/kyleratti/_posts/2020-07-15-reddit-mirror-bot-cdn.markdown

 And really, I should've seen it coming: you can't reasonably expect CloudFlare, at no cost, to cache 5TB of videos across their edge and serve 20TB of bandwidth to visitors.
 So as Tuckbot grew and more videos were being served, they banned me.

 Yep.
 Fair.
-Sorry about that folks - that was stupid of me.

 ## Building a Simple CDN Infrastructure

-Having received no notification or explanation as to why CloudFlare was no longer caching or proxying **tuckbot.tv**, I was scrambing to build a mini "CDN" that could handle a peak of 400 users/minute.
+Having received no notification or explanation as to why CloudFlare was no longer caching or proxying **tuckbot.tv**, but knowing exactly why CloudFlare was no longer caching or proxying **tuckbot.tv**, I was scrambing to build a mini "CDN" that could handle a peak of 400 users/minute.
 Sticking with what I know, I decided to use three **NGINX** servers in a reverse proxy configuration in front of my application server with heavy caching:

 <img src="/assets/2020-07-15-reddit-mirror-bot-cdn/img/tuckbot-cdn.svg" alt="Graphic of 2 proxy servers reading from an application server which reads from cloud-based object storage" />